jbernadas/symfony-react-skeleton/README.rst

-This is a simple Symfony 4 microservice backend with React frontend skeleton you can use to start a project.
+This is a simple Symfony 4 backend with React frontend skeleton you can use to start a project.

 You need to have Composer, Node.js, npm and yarn installed to begin.